-The testing looks for signs that someone currently has the virus but there is another kind.
+The test looks for signs that someone currently has the virus but there is another kind of test.

 It's called an antibody test - and it looks for signs of immunity in the blood and could show whether someone's already had coronavirus.